shahincsejnu/cheat_sheets/Git/README.md

 - `git checkout b1` [to go from current branch to b1 branch]
 - `git checkout -`  [to shift just previous branch]
 - `git checkout -b b1` [create b1 branch and move there]
+- `git checkout file_name` [it's kind of undo the file that has deleted/moved from the folder/directory before staging]
+- `git reset HEAD file_name` [to unstaging the file, can use . instead of file_name for all the files]
 - `git branch -D b1` [to delete b1 branch]
 - `git stash`  [for saving modified things before moving other branches]
 - `git stash save "message"`  [same before just added message]